“As a freelancer, how do I choose my niche? Do I need to cboose a niche at all?”

-Those who have successfully niched down report a number of benefits.
+Those who have successfully niched down enjoy a number of benefits.
 Here are five to consider:

 Niching focuses your marketing and shapes your offer.

 Niching keeps you out of the “all things to all people” game, in favor of “an offer that’s right for a specific group of people.”

 It improves your marketing by giving it focus.
 When you’re specific in your messaging and voice, a prospect is more likely to recognize herself in your marketing.
 If they don’t recognize themselves, they’ll quickly move on.

 And niching shapes your offer in the many details that come from depth of experience.
 These details are often the difference between a “hell yeah!” and a “meh.”

 People tend to hire specialists, not generalists.

 When you want to install new hardwood floors in your home, do you look for a “house guy”?
 No. You look for a hardwood flooring specialist.

 When I was the brand manager of Airheads candy, and we planned to launch the brand’s first-ever national TV campaign, I didn’t search for “an agency.”
 I searched for an agency with demonstrated expertise in emotionally-driven broadcast advertising.
 I hired GSD&M in Austin, TX, and they were terrific.

 But: When we later needed a promotions agency, we didn’t hire GSD&M for that, even though they pitched for it.
 It wasn’t what they were great at.
 We hired a promotions specialist.